(Female, Age 54) from san antonio, TX

 This is a REAL-LIFE job profile written by a Female aged 54 who works as a Packer/Inventory Manager in san antonio, TX.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Hours/Week||25-40 depending on time of year busier during summer when school is out.|

 |Location||san antonio, TX|

 Opinions on your CAREER overall (i.e. not just your current job)